Xhideto/Create-Mint/README.md

 - Click on the drop-down deployed “BATCAVE” contract.
 - Mint a token(Owner only)
-- Use the `Puase` and `Unpause` functions to pause or resume the transactions.
 - Use `transfer` to transfer token another address.
 - Lastly, `burn` tokens with any specified amount.